bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

   });
 }
 ```

+*Make sure you've successfully [set up Native Payment](#androidsetup) and implemented [Credit Card Registration](#androidcreditcardregistration) before continuing with this step.*

+Assuming a credit card token is registered on the device, you can then use that card accept payments in your app.
+All you need to do is create a `PaymentSettings` object and supply it the amount (in cents), the currency, and the card token.
+You can get the card token by first getting the credit card (using one of the above Managing Credit Cards operations) and then calling `getCreditCardToken()` on it.

+This payment settings object is then passed to `BNPaymentHandler.getInstance().makeTransaction`.

+If a payment fails for any reason, the **onTransactionError** callback method will be called.

+The code example shows how to configure and make a payment.

 > PAYMENT_ID is an identifier for the transaction.
 It is required and needs to be unique.

 ### HTTP Responses